Heroes & Generals: Marketing and release

 On October 7, 2011, Reto-Moto released the first teaser trailer for the alpha-version of Heroes & Generals as an exclusive video on GameTrailers.

 The game was released for Microsoft Windows via Steam as a pre-release beta on July 11, 2014.

 The game was officially launched on September 23, 2016.

+Controversies

+The game faced heavy criticisms following the October 2018 release of its 'Armour 2.0' update which resulted in gameplay mechanics being reimagined.
+This resulted in an exodus of players from the game during a time when Reto-Moto were facing financial difficulties.

 Acquisition by TLM Partners

-On February 4, 2022, TLM Partners announced that it had acquired Heroes & Generals and related businesses from Reto-Moto.
-Reto-Moto later filed a bankruptcy notice on March 7, 2022.
+On February 4, 2022, TLM Partners announced it had acquired Heroes & Generals and related businesses from Reto-Moto.
+Reto-Moto filed a bankruptcy notice on March 7, 2022.

-On January 31, 2023, the company announced that it would be redeveloping the game into a sequel called Heroes & Generals 2: The Next War using Unreal Engine after determining that the Retox engine had become antiquated, and will be shutting down the original game's servers in approximately 6 months after the announcement was made.
-The Kickstarter campaign launched on February 13, 2023.
+On January 31, 2023, the company announced it would redevelop the game into a sequel called Heroes & Generals 2: The Next War using Unreal Engine after determining that the Retox engine had become antiquated, and would shut down the original game's servers in approximately 6 months.
+The Kickstarter campaign launched on February 13, 2023 but failed to get funded.

+On April 3, 2023, TLM Games confirmed the game's shutdown would occur on May 25, 2023, and that the ability to purchase in-game currency and unique helmets for backers was permanently disabled.
+On the same day a 'Goldrush' event was revealed, promising unlimited resources, allowing players to try out every piece of equipment available, starting from May 2, 2023.

+At midnight on May 25, 2023, the game was shut down permanently.

+Unofficial project

+The promised sequel was never released.
+After a period of inactivity, several independent groups began redeveloping different iterations of the game.
+In December 2024, a restored 2013 version of Heroes & Generals was released, and in February 2025 a 2014 version was released.
+Meanwhile, a 2017 edition is in advanced development, and plans are underway for a long-term 2023 version.
+The project is largely coordinated via Discord, with additional updates shared on Reddit.